siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/zosmf/overview.md

 ### Installation

 No special steps are required for installation.
-See [Installing plug-ins in UrbanCode products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins).
+See [Installing plug-ins in DevOps products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins).

 ### History